 - Perform hand hygiene immediately after removal.

 - Ensure that the health service has adequate procedures for the routine care, cleaning and disinfection of environmental surfaces, beds, bedrails, bedside equipment and other frequently touched surfaces, and that these procedures are being followed.
-See also for further information.
+See also Cleaning and waste disposal for further information.

 Transmission-based precautions (TBPs) are used in addition to standard precautions when standard precautions alone may be insufficient to prevent transmission of infection.
 TBPs are used for patients known or suspected to be infected or colonised with epidemiologically important or highly transmissible pathogens that can transmit or cause infection.

 TBPs are not required for patients with bloodborne viruses, such as HIV, hepatitis B virus or hepatitis C virus.

 The type of TBPs applied is based upon the mode of transmission of the pathogen.
 For diseases that have multiple routes of transmission, more than one TBP category is applied.
 The following are the routes of transmission.

 - airborne transmission, e.g. pulmonary tuberculosis, chickenpox, measles

 - droplet transmission, e.g. influenza, pertussis (whooping cough), rubella

 - contact transmission (direct or indirect), e.g. viral gastroenteritis, Clostridium difficile, MRSA, scabies

 TBPs should be tailored to the particular infectious agent involved and the mode of transmission.